DiegoMuneraT/VotingSystem/README.md

 # VotingSystem
-Voting system project made with html, php, javascript, css and phpmyadmin as bd
+Voting system project made with html, php, javascript, css and MySQL as database